pedraohenrique/text-summarizer-bedrock/README.md

 # URL Content Summarizer

 A serverless service that fetches content from URLs and generates summaries using AWS Bedrock.
-Supports HTML, plain text, and PDF content.
+Supports HTML and plain text content.

 ## Features

-- **Multi-format support**: HTML, plain text, and PDF content extraction
+- **Multi-format support**: HTML and plain text content extraction
 - **AI-powered summarization**: Uses Claude 3 Haiku via AWS Bedrock for cost-effective summarization
 - **Serverless architecture**: Built with AWS Lambda and API Gateway
 - **Infrastructure as Code**: Deployed using AWS CDK